embeddedinn/embeddedinn.github.io/_posts/2016-10-08-Building-a-custom-IoT-dashboard.md

  </Directory>
  </IfDefine>
 ```
-To enable CGI module in Apache, do: `sudo a2enmod cgi`
+Finally, to enable CGI module in Apache, do: `sudo a2enmod cgi` and restart the Apache service.

-Since we are going with the suboptimal approach of using a long living HTTP connection, the server will be configured to accept infinitely long living HTTP keep-alive tunnels. to achieve this, keepalive timeout and max request in `/etc/apache2/apache2.conf` was increased.
+Since we are going with the suboptimal approach of using a long living HTTP connection, the server will be configured to accept infinitely long living HTTP `keep-alive` tunnels. to achieve this, keepalive timeout and max request in `/etc/apache2/apache2.conf` was increased.
 The number of 'keep-alive' requests that the server can accept was also increased to a large number (`1000`).
 However, this is not mandatory and this will in fact cause huge resource utilisation issues in a production environment.

 ```
  MaxKeepAliveRequests 1000